-- ... - Staffing services to a school on a short-term, emergency, non-recurring basis to assist a school with financial aid-related functions.
+- ... - . . . - Staffing services to a school on a short-term, emergency, non-recurring basis to assist a school with financial aid-related functions.
 Such services may not be provided in an effort to secure FFELP loan applications or loan volume.
-The term "emergency basis" for the purpose of providing staffing support means only in the instance of a state- or federally-declared natural disaster or national disaster, and in the instance of other localized disasters and emergencies identified by the Department.
-[HEA §435(d)(5)(A); Federal Register dated October 28, 2009, p.
-55632]

-Other services identified by the Department . . .
+The term "emergency basis" for the purpose of providing staffing support means only in the instance of a state- or federally-declared natural disaster, a federally-declared national disaster, and other localized disasters and emergencies identified by the Department.
+[HEA §435(d)(5)(A); Federal Register October 28, 2009 p.
+55632] - Other services identified by the Department . . .